PixelRubro/AudioManagerForUnity/README.md

 - Open the Package Manager window
 - Click on the "plus" sign
 - Select "Add package from git URL"
-- Paste this repo's SSH link (<git@github.com>:PixelSparkStudio/UnityAudioManager.git)
+- Paste this repo's SSH link (<git@github.com>:VermillionVanguard/SimpleAudioManager.git)

 ### Editing manifest file

 Add the following line to your `manifest.json` found in the "Packages" folder

-`"com.pixelsparkstudio.unityaudiomanager": "git@github.com:PixelSparkStudio/UnityAudioManager.git"`
+`"com.vermillionvanguard.simpleaudiomanager": "git@github.com:VermillionVanguard/SimpleAudioManager.git"`

 ## How to use